Youth Philanthropy Council (2000-Current)

 The history of the project goes back to 1997, when the Cinergy Foundation initiated their “links to leadership” program.
 In August 2000 CFSI partnered with The Ogle Foundation to “promote giving among youth in our community,” and the YPC program was initiated.
 Its ongoing support is provided by an endowment created for this purpose by The Ogle Foundation.

-Since the YPC’s first grants were made in 2002, they have granted over $130,000 to support our community.
+Since the YPC’s first grants were made in 2002, they have granted more than $150,000 to support our community.

 The Youth Philanthropy Council goals are:

 - To help young people understand and experience philanthropy.

 - To encourage and support meaningful youth-initiated service to the community.

 - To involve youth and adults in partnership in community philanthropy.

 - To train youth and adult leaders in the process and value of giving and serving.